eclipse/kuksa.val/doc/quickstart.md

 From your host computer you can now reach databroker at `127.0.0.1:55556`.
 To connect from another container, you need to use your computers IP address (**not** 127.0.0.1), i.e. to use the client

 ```
-docker run -it --rm  -e KUKSA_DATA_BROKER_PORT=55556 -e KUKSA_DATA_BROKER_ADDR=<YOUR_IP> ghcr.io/eclipse/kuksa.val/databroker-cli:master
+docker run -it --rm  -e KUKSA_DATA_BROKER_PORT=55556 -e KUKSA_DATA_BROKER_ADDR=<YOUR_IP> ghcr.io/eclipse/kuksa.val/kuksa-cli:master
 ```

-Recent versions of the databroker-cli also support command line arguments, so you can also write
+Recent versions of the kuksa-cli also support command line arguments, so you can also write

 ```
-docker run -it --rm   ghcr.io/eclipse/kuksa.val/databroker-cli:master  --server http://<YOUR_IP>:55556
+docker run -it --rm   ghcr.io/eclipse/kuksa.val/kuksa-cli:master  --server http://<YOUR_IP>:55556
 ```